axelvag/axelvag/README.md

 I have a passion in solving underserved problems.

-> I am looking for an stage @ April '24!
+> I am looking for an stage @ May '24!

 > If you are recruiting or building something cool, please reach out :)